ʻAta: History

-Archaeologist Atholl Anderson spent 18 days exploring the abandoned village of Kolomaile in 1977, which is accessible via a steep trail from the island's cobbled northern beach.
+Archaeologist Atholl Anderson spent 18 days exploring the abandoned village of Kolomaile in 1977, accessing it via a steep trail from the island's cobbled northern beach.
 Although it had been abandoned for over a century, remnants of stone walls and other evidence of human inhabitants were still visible; radiocarbon dating led Anderson to conclude that human settlement on ʻAta dated back to the 1500s or 1600s.
 Another archaeological survey was conducted in August 2001; fragments of pottery found during the later survey were of a type that had ceased manufacture in Tonga by 400 BC, meaning the settlement on ʻAta was considerably older than previously thought.

 According to oral tradition, the diviner Hama discovered ʻAta, but the first Tongans to live there were Motuʻapuaka and Tapuʻosi, who had eloped there to escape the wrath of Tapuʻosi's father, the Tuʻi Tonga Fakanaʻanaʻa; when they arrived in the early 1700s, the aboriginal inhabitants played a rough game which frightened Tapuʻosi, and Motuʻapuaka drove them into a cave, then suffocated them by building a great fire at its mouth.
 The two lovers were presumably accompanied by attendants, befitting their high status.
 They and their descendants were joined by other exiles throughout the 1700s.

 The first European to access ʻAta was Abel Tasman on 19 January 1643.
-Because of the many tropic birds he saw near the island, he gave it the name of Pylstaert Eylant or in modern Dutch Pijlstaart, meaning arrowtail, an apt description for, and in that time the name of the tropicbird.
+Because of the many tropicbirds he saw near the island, he gave it the name of Pylstaert Eylant or in modern Dutch Pijlstaart, meaning arrowtail, an apt description for, and in that time the name of the bird.
 Adverse winds prohibited him from coming closer and no native people were seen coming to him in canoes either.
 From his position looking towards the northeast the shape of the island resembled to him the breasts of a woman.

-The island was visited by Captain James Cook during his second voyage on 7 October 1773, and its coordinates were corrected by Lapérouse, who referred to the island as île Plistard.
+The island was visited by Captain James Cook during his second voyage on 7 October 1773, and its coordinates were corrected by the comte de Lapérouse, who referred to the island as île Plistard.
 As Pylstaart it was well known to whaling ships.

 Because of its remote location from the main islands of Tonga, ʻAta was largely self-governed; the Official Report on Central Polynesia by Charles St Julian stated its population was 150 in 1857.
 It is one of the three islands in Tonga to have been affected by the Peruvian slave trade of 1862 to 1864; of the three, it suffered the most.